jpfleury/clearlooks-phenix/README.md

 	gconftool-2 --set /apps/metacity/general/button_layout --type string ":minimize,maximize,close"

+### GTK 3 overlay scrollbars

+A user has shared a method to disable GTK 3 overlay scrollbars system-wide, for those who prefer it.
+See [issue #46](https://github.com/jpfleury/clearlooks-phenix/issues/46).

+⚠️ Not required or officially supported — for advanced users only.

 ### Wallpaper

 The wallpaper used for the GNOME 3 desktop screenshot is available in the folder `wallpapers`.